lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

   grants for social impact ventures.
 - **Business competitions**: Many universities and accelerators run competitions with prize money and in-kind support.
-- **Revenue**: The simplest non-dilutive capital — customers who pay before you build the full product (letters of intent, pre-sales, pilots).
+- **Revenue**: The simplest non-dilutive capital.
+Customers who pay before you build the full product (letters of intent, pre-sales, pilots).
 - **Incubators and accelerators**: Programs like Y Combinator, Techstars, and university-based accelerators often provide funding, mentorship, and network access in exchange for a small